junka/ffpic/README.md

 	|   dislay buffer      |
 	-----------------------

-- first layer for file operations like open/read/write/close/callback. this will include format probe
+- first layer for file operations like load/free/info callback. this will include format probe

 - second layer for data decoding and encoding.